Battlefield 2042 has its problems, but going free-to-play isn't the answer

 Assessing the damage

 There is logic behind a shift towards free-to-play.
-PUBG Corporation took a calculated risk with PUBG: Battlegrounds and it appears to be paying off – SteamCharts suggests there's been a 104% increase in peak concurrent player counts since it made the switch.
+PUBG Corporation took a calculated risk with PUBG: Battlegrounds and it appears to be paying off – the studio reports a 486% increase in new players since it made the switch, with PlayStation players recording a 400% increase in playtime.
 By expanding the player base, the battle royale progenitor is making a renewed push into territory that's become fiercely contested by Apex Legends, Fortnite, and Warzone.
 With its stable servers, finely-tuned systems, and a vast array of freely available content, it's likely that PUBG will thrive as a F2P experience so long as it can keep cheaters in check.

 The problem DICE has right now is that it isn't standing on stable enough ground to launch or support a more open platform.
 And that's a shame, because Battlefield 2042 should have been a decisive victory for the studio.
 While the FPS genre remains one of the biggest in the western world, BF2042 arrived with very little direct competition in the market.
 If you want an all-new, more broadly-focused FPS experience, outside of the more restrictive ruleset of battle royale, then your options are slim.